turingcompl33t/c-building-blocks/README.md

 Congratulations!
 You should now be fully equipped to work with this project, and perhaps you even learned a little bit about `git` along the way.

+### Reference Implementations

+The default branch for this project is the `master` branch.
+On this branch you will find that each module has appropriate definitions and a description of the problem to be solved, but the implementation is completely absent.
+Of course, this is the intention.
+However, for each module, a reference implementation of a solution to the problem is provided on a distinct branch - the `reference` branch.
+This is intended to allow you to compare your solution against another and potentially learn the tradeoffs of various design and implementation decisions in the process.

+It is _highly recommended_ that you do not examine the reference implementation for any module prior to completing the module yourself.
+This course of action will prove ever more tempting the longer you spend working on a specific problem, but such times of struggle and eventual revelation are exactly the instances in which we most improve and grow as software developers.

 ### Unit Testing

 Each module within this project includes some pre-written unit tests to make checking the correctness of your implementation simpler.
 The unit test driver programs utilize the [Check](https://libcheck.github.io/check/index.html) unit testing library for C to simplify the process of writing tests.
 Thus, in order to run the automated tests, you need to setup `Check` on the system on which you plan to develop.
 A description of the process for accomplishing this follows below.